Chapter 5: Pandas#

 5.2.1 General-Purpose Delimited File Reader#

 Before we start with more well-defined file formats, pandas provides a general purpose file reader pd.read_table().
 This function imports text files where lines represent rows and the data in each row is separated by characters or spaces.
-The user can designate what character(s) separate the data by using the delimiter or sep arguments (they do the same thing), or as an easy way of breaking up data based on spaces, set the delim_whitespaces equal to True.
+The user can designate what character(s) separate the data by using the delimiter or sep arguments (they do the same thing).
+To set a space as a delimiter, use sep=\s+.
 The function also includes a series of other arguments listed below in Table 3.

 Table 3 More pd.read_table() Arguments